Indrazar/auth-sessions-example/README.md

 ## Installing OpenSSL on Windows

-[Guide from here](https://github.com/sfackler/rust-openssl/tree/5948898e54882c0bedd12d87569eb4dbee5bbca7#windows-msvc) (which has since been removed), but has been recently checked as working as recently as 12/15/2022.
+[Guide from here](https://github.com/sfackler/rust-openssl/tree/5948898e54882c0bedd12d87569eb4dbee5bbca7#windows-msvc) (which has since been removed), but has been recently checked as working as recently as 2/12/2023.
 Instead of 1.x.x this was tested with the most recent 3.x.x and it did work at the time.
+The updated but far less detailed [guide is here](https://docs.rs/openssl/latest/openssl/#automatic).
+If you get OpenSSL installed some other way and have the environment variables the way rust openssl expects then jump to [Acquiring Root Certificates].(#acquiring-root-certificates)

 ### Installing OpenSSL using precompiled binaries